Shoreditch really does seem to have originally been the shore of a ditch, but no-one seems sure which ditch it was.

 If Shoreditch today – at any rate before the pandemic, and we hope after it too – is a major centre for nightlife and entertainment, that’s actually nothing new.
 In 1575, the City of London banned plays (partly as an anti-plague measure, but largely just from prudery), so theatres moved out beyond the City’s boundaries, and Shoreditch became a big centre for them.
 London’s two most important playhouses – The Theatre and The Curtain – flanked Hollywell Lane, just off Shoreditch High Street.
 Shakespeare regularly performed here, Romeo and Juliet premiered here, and St Leonard’s was “the actors’ church”.

 In Victorian times, the City Road was well-known for its pubs and music halls.
 Working-class Londoners would often end up spending their money “Up and down the City Road, in and out the Eagle,” to the extent that they then had to pop (pawn) their weasel (coat) to pay for basic groceries like tuppenny rice and treacle.
-Meanwhile Hoxton, in Victorian times and even in the 1950s – long before it was famous for its fins – was a very poor neighbourhood, regarded by outsiders (no doubt unfairly) as squalid and not very reputable.
+Meanwhile Hoxton, in Victorian times and even in the 1950s – long before it was famous for its fins – was a very poor neighbourhood, regarded by many outsiders as squalid and not very reputable.

 Shoreditch was at one time the end of the East London Line – now part of the London Overground, except that the old Shoreditch station has closed, and been replaced by Shoreditch High Street.
 And just as Hoxton station is not strictly in Hoxton (it’s on the wrong side of Kingsland Road), so neither the old nor the new Shoreditch stations are actually within the boundaries of the old metropolitan borough of Shoreditch (now part of Hackney), but are across the borough line in Bethnal Green (now part of Tower Hamlets).